oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

 #### Instruction for job testers

-There are two ways to perform the testing of the Beam jobs:
+There are two ways to perform the testing of the Beam jobs, both of these need to be done by a person that has deploy access to the backup server.

+##### Deploy to backup server

+This way provides full testing of the job.

-1. Deploy the branch with the Beam job on the backup server and run the job from the backup server.
+1. Deploy branch containing the job to the backup server
+2. Run the job through the [release coordinator page](https://oppiaserver-backup-migration.appspot.com/release-coordinator)
+3. If the job fails you can check the details of the error on the Google Cloud Console in the Dataflow section

-2. Run the Beam job on the backup server from the local dev server.
+##### Run the job on backup server through the local dev server

+The downside of this approach is that you cannot get the job output, you can only verify that it works.

+In order to run jobs through the local dev server you need to have JSON key that will provide access to the backup server.
+The key can be generated according to step 4 and step 5 of the [Quickstart for Python](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-python).

+1. Have the JSON key ready
+2. Add `GOOGLE_APPLICATION_CREDENTIALS: "<absolute path to JSON key>"` to `env_variables` in _app_dev.yaml_
+3. In _core/domain/beam_job_services.py_ change value of `run_synchronously` to `False`
+4. In _core/feconf.py_
+  1. Change the value of `OPPIA_PROJECT_ID` to `'oppiaserver-backup-migration'`
+  1. Change the value of `DATAFLOW_TEMP_LOCATION` to `'gs://oppiaserver-backup-migration-beam-jobs-temp/'`
+  1. Change the value of `DATAFLOW_STAGING_LOCATION` to `'gs://oppiaserver-backup-migration-beam-jobs-staging/'`
+5. Start the dev server and run the job through the release coordinator page
+6. If the job fails you can check the details of the error on the Google Cloud Console in the Dataflow section

 ## Common Beam errors